locnguyen/locnguyen.github.io/consulting/index.md

 Your project's gone full zombie.
 It's plodding along eating up time and resources.
 Your vendor is devouring money with little to show for it.

 What if you found a trusted expert?
-You can finally finish your project and launch to waiting customers.
-You won't have to wonder who you gave your money to.
+You'll finish your project and finally launch to eager customers.
+You won't have to wonder who you're investing your money in.

 I've completed projects for companies of all shapes and sizes.
 Building applications to support business processes and consumer products to reach a vast audience are my bread and butter.
 You can depend on me to deliver and help you